cwendorf/Sourcebook/JASP/data-entry/factorial.md

 4. Provide a name and define the level of measurement for the variables by choosing the appropriate options.
 In this example, "FactorA" and "FactorB" nominal.
 The "Outcome" (Dependent) variable is continuous (Scale).

-5. To clsoe the variable menu, click on the red "x" button next to the variable name.
+5. To close the variable menu, click on the red "x" button next to the variable name.

 <p align="center"><kbd><img src="factorial2.png"></kbd></p>